-The Remuneration and Nomination Committee consist of Phillip Gobe as Chairman, Jeremy Brest, Jay Cheatham and Justin Hondris.
+The Remuneration and Nomination Committee consists of Jeremy Brest as Chair, and Linda Havard and David Hobbs as members.
 The Committee meets as and when required.
 Its role is to determine the remuneration arrangements and contracts of executive Directors and senior employees, and the appointment or re-appointment of Directors.
-It also has the responsibility for reviewing the performance of the executive Directors and for oversight of the Company's incentive schemes.
 No Director is involved in deciding their own remuneration.